elenaek/tableau-next-hackathon/README.md

 - Ensure the `.npmrc` file is committed to your repository
 - The build uses Next.js 15.5.3 with Turbopack for optimal performance

+### Rate Limiting Setup
+To enable rate limiting in production:
+1. Create a free account at [upstash.com](https://upstash.com)
+2. Create a new Redis database
+3. Copy the REST URL and Token
+4. Add to Vercel environment variables:
+   - `UPSTASH_REDIS_REST_URL`
+   - `UPSTASH_REDIS_REST_TOKEN`
+5. Rate limiting works without these in development (graceful degradation)

 ## 🤝 Contributing

 This project was created for the Tableau Next Hackathon.
 While it's primarily a demonstration, we welcome feedback and suggestions for improving healthcare transparency.